econia-labs/emojicoin-dot-fun/src/cloud-formation/README.md

 ## Template parameters

-`indexer.cfn.yaml` contains assorted [parameters] of the form `TryProvision*` that can be used to selectively provision and de-provision [resources].
+`indexer.cfn.yaml` contains assorted [parameters] of the form `MaybeProvision*` that can be used to selectively provision and de-provision [resources].
 For a concise list of such parameters, see a [stack deployment file].
 See the template [conditions] section for associated dependencies.

 Note that even if a parameter is passed as `true`, the resources that directly depend on it will not be created unless the condition's dependencies are also met.
-All resources are eventually conditional on `TryProvisionStack`, which can be used to toggle provisioning and de-provisioning of all resources.
+All resources are eventually conditional on `MaybeProvisionStack`, which can be used to toggle provisioning and de-provisioning of all resources.

-In practice this means that even if a `TryProvision*` parameter is passed as `true`, the corresponding resource(s) might not be created.
-For example if `TryProvisionStack` is `false`, then even if `TryProvisionVpc` is `true`, virtual private network resources won't be created because `TryProvisionVpc` is conditional on `TryProvisionStack`.
+In practice this means that even if a `MaybeProvision*` parameter is passed as `true`, the corresponding resource(s) might not be created.
+For example if `MaybeProvisionStack` is `false`, then even if `MaybeProvisionVpc` is `true`, virtual private network resources won't be created because `MaybeProvisionVpc` is conditional on `MaybeProvisionStack`.

 In theory [rules] could be used to enforce parametric dependencies, thus generating an error in the case that `ProvisionVpc` is passed `true` but